Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

     ```

 3. In the previous version, we were incrementing a variable `wrong_guesses` each time the user guessed a letter that was not in the word, and then using that variable in the test for our while loop.
-We can continue to use this variable, but we can use our list instead and simplify our code.
+We can continue to use our new variable in our while loop condition!
 The number of elements in `wrong_guesses_list` is the number of incorrect guesses, so we can use the length of the list instead of the counter variable.
 We get the length of the list by using the `len()` function.

    We can also use the length of the list when we call the `print_snowman` function.
 Additionally, we can print the incorrect guesses to remind the user of what they have already guessed.
 Here's the updated version of the function:

     ```python

     def snowman():
-        r = RandomWord()
+        random_word_generator = RandomWord()
-        snowman_word = r.word(
+        snowman_word = random_word_generator.word(
           word_min_length=SNOWMAN_MIN_WORD_LENGTH,
           word_max_length=SNOWMAN_MAX_WORD_LENGTH)

+        correct_guesses = 0
         wrong_guesses_list = []

-        while len(wrong_guesses_list) < SNOWMAN_WRONG_GUESSES:
+        while len(wrong_guesses_list) < SNOWMAN_MAX_WRONG_GUESSES and correct_guesses < len(SNOWMAN_WORD):
             user_input = get_letter_from_user()
             if user_input in snowman_word:
-                print("You guessed a letter that's in the word!")
+                print("You guessed a letter that's in the word!") correct_guesses += 1
             else:
                 print(f"The letter {user_input} is not in the word") wrong_guesses_list.append(user_input)